Natural Ways To Stop Cats Pooping In Your Garden Without Harming Them

 How To Stop Cats Pooping In Your Garden

-While cats are seen by many people as cute, they can be a menace to gardeners in the summer and spring which is why lots of people want to know ‘How to stop cats pooping in your garden’.
+While cats are seen by many people as cute, they can be a menace to gardeners in the summer and spring, which is why you might want to know how to stop cats pooping in your garden naturally.

 The issue is that felines tend to lead a carefree life of sleeping and eating and also for relieving themselves where you may not want them to.